djuric/interactivity-api-standalone/README.md

 # Standalone Interactivity API

-This is an example repo for using Interactivity API without WordPress
+This is an example repo for using Interactivity API without WordPress using pure JavaScript modules and no build process.
+All of the dependencies are listed in importmaps.